pmdevita/hikari-atsume/docs/tutorial/tutorial_1.md

 :::{admonition} What is scaffolding?
 :class: tip

+Atsume expects the Python files in your project to be set up a certain way.
-To help ease the creation of new projects and components, Atsume provides tools to "scaffold" or generate new Python files.
-You could set up the files yourself, but it's easier to let the command line tools help you.
+To help ease the creation of any new files, Atsume provides tools to "scaffold" or generate new Python files for a project or a component.
+This
 :::